Optimal Bayesian design for model discrimination via classification: The Classification Approach

 In this paper we take a classification perspective on the Bayesian model discrimination problem to greatly reduce the computational burden highlighted in the previous section.
 As a by-product, we also obtain several other advantages over the standard Bayesian approach.
 The only requirement to apply our methodology is that it is computationally efficient to simulate from each of the $K$ models.
 Therefore, the class of models that can be considered in optimal design for model selection increases dramatically.
 In addition, the generality of the proposed approach allows for implementations that are less application-specific.
 Furthermore, we find that the performance of the optimal design can be assessed easily via the misclassification error rate, as opposed to performing more posterior calculations at the optimal and sub-optimal designs.

-For each design $\vectd$ proposed in the design optimisation algorithm, our approach involves simulating $J_*$ samples from the joint distribution of data and model indicators,
+For each design $\vectd$ proposed in the design optimisation algorithm, our approach involves simulating $J$ samples from the joint distribution of data and model indicators,

-to generate the training sample $\training_* = \{m_*^j,\vecty_*^j\}_{j=1}^{J_*}$.
+to generate the training sample $\training = \{ (m^j,\vecty^j): \: j = 1,\ldots,J\}$.

 We can use this training sample to train a supervised classification algorithm, where we consider the model indicator $m$ as a categorical response or `target' variable and the simulated data $\vecty$ as the features.
-As a result, we obtain a classifier function $\hat{m}_{C}(\vecty|\vectd,\training_*)$ that we can use in Equation~(\ref{eq:MER_est}) instead of the Bayes classifier to estimate the misclassification error rate.
-More specifically, if $\training = \{m^j,\vecty^j\}_{j=1}^{J}$ is another independent sample from the distribution $p(\vecty,m|\vectd)$ of size $J$, we can estimate the misclassification error rate~(\ref{eq:MER}) as
+As a result, we obtain a classifier function $\hat{m}_{C}(\vecty|\vectd,\training)$ that we can use in Equation~(\ref{eq:MER_est}) instead of the Bayes classifier to estimate the misclassification error rate.